Car buying tips

 It's vital to specify your car correctly if you want to maximise its value and appeal when it comes to selling it on.
 Large car buyers expect metallic paint, climate control and sat nav, while leather upholstery is a very worthwhile option if it's not overpriced.

 Certain brands really suit automatic transmissions as well - Mercedes is a prime example.
 Other options worth considering include parking sensors, an upgraded audio system and cruise control.
-However, don't bother with a sunroof, mobile phone connectivity or body styling packages.
+However, a sunroof, mobile phone connectivity or body styling packages are less important when it comes to re-sale values.

 7. Handling and performance

 Large cars can be among the very best cars to drive on the road.
-Models such as the Audi A4, BMW 3 Series, Mercedes C-class and Volkswagen Passat CC are almost like sports cars in the way they drive, with superb performance and agile handling.
+Models such as the Audi A4, BMW 3 Series, and Mercedes C-class are responsive and engaging to drive, and deliver superb performance and agile handling.

 8. Hybrids and new tech

 New 'green' technology is rapidly entering the large car sector, and it's something that should definitely be on your radar.
-Hybrids - cars with both conventional and electric engines - have been around for some time in the form of the Honda Insight and Toyota Prius, as well as models from Lexus.
+Hybrids - cars with both conventional and electric engines - have been around for some time in the form.
+The Toyota Prius was a pioneer of the technology.

-There's also a new breed of 'plug-in' hybrid (PHEV), which has batteries that can be externally charged rapidly from the mains, extending the range that they can cover before their engine has to kick in.
-The benefits are very low (overall) CO2 and high fuel-economy figures, as well as the likelihood that they will be exempt or charged at a lower rate to enter forthcoming city centre low-emissions zones, for example.
+There's also a new breed of 'plug-in' hybrids (PHEV), which have batteries that can be externally charged from the mains, extending the range that they can cover on electricity before the combustion engine has to kick in.
+The benefits are very low overall CO2 emissions and high fuel-economy figures. as well as the likelihood that they will be exempt or charged at a lower rate to enter forthcoming city centre low-emissions zones, for example.

-Newcomers in this field include the Toyota Prius Plug-In Hybrid and the diesel-electric Volvo V60 Plug-In Hybrid; there are also plug-in hybrid 4x4s and SUVs on offer, such as the Mitsubishi Outlander PHEV, as well as PHEV versions of the Porsche Panamera and Cayenne.
+Newcomers in this field include the Toyota Prius Plug-In Hybrid and the diesel-electric Volvo V60 Plug-In Hybrid; there are also plug-in hybrid 4x4s and SUVs on offer, such as the Mitsubishi Outlander PHEV.

 9. Consider comfort

-Ride comfort and noise insulation are important factors for many large car buyers, who often cover big mileages.
+Ride comfort and noise insulation are important factors for many large car buyers, particularly for those covering big mileages.
 Here, the cars that are sportiest to drive are often all at sea, particularly if you specify large alloy wheels with low-profile tyres and sports suspension.
-Indeed, surprisingly few large cars score top marks for ride comfort; one of the best cars in this regard is the Audi A4.
+Indeed, surprisingly few large cars score top marks for ride comfort; one of the best cars in this regard is the Mercedes C-Class.

 10. How about an estate car?

 Large saloons will always occupy a special place in car buyers' minds, but in many ways an estate body style might make more sense.
-For some, this will have the wrong image, and estate cars do cost more than the equivalent saloon, but they offer a lot more practicality.
+For some, this will have the wrong image, and estate cars do cost slightly more than the equivalent saloon for their additional practicality.

 For the lowdown on hundreds of new and used cars read our expert reviews.